EN

 Set spending limits and controls

 Instead of assigning a one-size-fits-all corporate credit card to your employee base, use past spend data to determine different credit limits for different employees.
-And if you set initial controls for who can purchase what, employees get blocked from making unauthorized purchases before transactions go through, saving your finance team the hassle of reconciling expense reports that don’t align with company policies—and making it easier to close the books every month.
+And if you set initial controls for who can purchase what, employees can get blocked from making unauthorized purchases before transactions go through, saving your finance team the hassle of reconciling expense reports that don’t align with company policies—and making it easier to close the books every month.

 Monitor corporate credit card statements.